Vandit1604/site/content/blogs/beginner-guide-to-programming.md

 1. Pick a language and learn OOP.
 2. Practice on HackerRank.
 3. Explore a domain you're interested in.
+4. Make sure whatever you're learning correlates to a job role.
+(This will save lots of time)
-4. Use free resources like YouTube.
+5. Use free resources like YouTube.
-5. Learn by building projects.
+6. Learn by building projects.
-6. Take advice only from people with real experience.
+7. Take advice only from people with real experience.